Senior Finance Analyst (Corporate FPA Team) | Remote job

 Who we are looking for

-- Bachelor's degree in Finance, Accounting, or a related field; MBA or relevant professional qualification.
+Bachelor's degree in Finance or a related field.
+Relevant professional certification (CFA, CPA) or MBA is a plus.

-- 5+ years of experience in financial analysis or investment banking, with a focus on M&A (preferably in the SAAS Tech industry).
+5+ years of experience in financial analysis (preferably in the SAAS Tech industry)

 They say there are no perfect candidates, but that might well be you, if